kentshenlim/chem-store-inventory/README.md

 ## TODO

-- TODO: issue with updating product leads to duplicated SKU when clicked save directly
 - TODO: back button more intuitive than home and list
 - TODO: responsive
 - TODO: sidebar hidden at LHS at mobile, expand at wide screen